PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: System Evaluation

+\textbf{Data Transmission Rate} The memory interface can be a bottleneck for many computation tasks, even for PIM implementations.
+In \cite{kwon2022system}, SK Hynix reported accelerating fully connected layers in GPT models using GDDR6-PIM system.
+The system with 4 channels experienced $\sim$3$\times$ slowdown when memory interface bandwidth changes from 16~Gb/s/pin to 2~Gb/s/pin.
 We test the PIM-GPT's sensitivity to the memory interface by changing the bandwidth configuration in our simulator.
-Figure \ref{fig13} shows the latency as a function of memory interface bandwidth for 8 GPT models.
-When the memory interface bandwidth changes from 16~Gb/s to 2~Gb/s, the end-to-end GPT inference time is increased $\sim$1.5$\times$ on average.
+Figure \ref{fig15} shows the latency as a function of memory interface bandwidth for the 8 GPT models.
+When the memory interface bandwidth changes from 16~Gb/s/pin to 2~Gb/s/pin, the end-to-end GPT inference time is increased $\sim$1.5$\times$ on average.
 That is 2$\times$ better than reported in \cite{kwon2022system}, where only VMM and GELU in GPT are considered.
 Even when the data transfer rate is decreased to 1~Gb/s, all models are slowed down by $\sim$2$\times$ on average.
-These results show PIM-GPT is not sensitive to the memory interface bandwidth, since most data are consumed locally and the data transfer requirements are significantly reduced.
+These results show PIM-GPT is not sensitive to the memory interface bandwidth, since most data are consumed locally on-chip and the data transfer requirements are significantly reduced.